PasaLab/SA-GNAS/README.md

 ## About

-This repository is the implementation of paper *SA-GNAS: Seed Architecure Expansion for Efficient Large-scale Graph Neural Architecture Search*
+This repository is the implementation of paper *SA-GNAS: Ranking-Consistent Seed Architecture Expansion for Scalable Graph Neural Architecture Search*

 ## Requirements